Get help today 888-685-5770

 step 11

-When people are presented with the term “God”, many immediately associate it with the deity of the dominant religion in their society.
-In Northern America, this would be the Judeo-Christian god.
+When people are presented with the term “God,” many immediately associate it with the deity of the dominant religion in their society.
+In North America, this would be the Judeo-Christian god.
 However, “God” is a neutral term, and it is best not to get caught up in how other people choose to define it.
-Focus on connecting to what you understand to be God, whether that is Vishnu, Yahweh, Allah, the Great Spirit, or something else.
+In AA Step 11, focus on connecting to what you understand to be God, whether that is Vishnu, Yahweh, Allah, the Great Spirit, or something else.

 If prayer is the act of talking to your Higher Power, then meditation is the act of listening to Him or Her.
 It is a physical and mental discipline that requires you to be still and observe.
 Many people are uncomfortable with silence, and they will do anything to avoid it.
 If this describes you, then meditation may be challenging when you first begin.
 Rest assured, though, it will get easier each time you do it.

-Begin by sitting quietly for 5 to 10 minutes.
+As part of Step 11 meditation, begin by sitting quietly for 5 to 10 minutes.
 Thoughts will come to you, but try not to hold onto them.
-Let them flow in and out your mind.
+Let them flow in and out of your mind.
 As a way of letting go of conscious thought, it may be helpful to observe your breathing or to concentrate on a candle flame.
 The goal is to connect to your Higher Power and listen for wisdom.
 There are many books and websites about meditation.
 It may be helpful to peruse them.

 Finding Help for Alcohol Addiction